HimoriK/book/README.md

 ## Changes

-The original documentation is filled with fluff, this is a shorthand edit I forked for personal use.
+The original documentation is filled with fluff, this is a shorthand edit I created for personal use.

 ## Requirements